AceCentre/pasco/README.md

 - [**Selma Al Zarrouk** - Adding tests + Fixing bugs](https://github.com/selmaAlzarrouk)
 - **Gavin Henderson** - A little bit of coding

+## Releasing to App Store Gotchas

+> Signing for "pasco" requires a development team.
+Select a development team in the Signing & Capabilities editor.

+This is pretty straight forward.
+Go into the signing and capabilities tab and select Ace Centre North as the team.
+Make sure you do it for Debug and Release.

+> The app icon is the cordova icon

+Run `cordova-icon --icon=model/icon.png` from the cordova folder

+> The build and version numbers are weird

+You have to manually bump the version numbers

+> Archive is greyed out under product

+You have to select 'Any iOS Device' as your build target

+> pasco has conflicting provisioning settings. pasco is automatically signed for development, but a conflicting code signing identity iPhone Distribution has been manually specified.
+Set the code signing identity value to "Apple Development" in the build settings editor, or switch to manual signing in the Signing & Capabilities editor.

+Try untick and retick 'automatically manage signing'

 ## License

 This project is licensed under the GNU GPL v3 - see the [LICENSE.txt](https://github.com/AceCentre/pasco/blob/master/LICENCE.txt) file for details